 In addition to the aforementioned we must include the Windlass mechanism that is the mechanism by which the internal arch of the foot is elevated by a dorsal flexion of the big toe that tenses the plantar fascia and causes a blockage in the ankle joint preparing in this way at the foot for the propulsion that realizes the takeoff and last contact of the ground.

-Because of all this, the other phases of the training besides the race gain relevance, such as stretching, the career technique and strength work to maintain the body in a state of optimal efficiency and of course, the preventive nature of physiotherapy with its variety of treatment possibilities (massage, kinesitherapy, electrotherapy, etc.) that will increase sports performance and the ability to perform the efforts to which the Aquileia Calcáneo Plantar System is subjected.
+Because of all this, the other phases of the training besides the race gain relevance, such as stretching, running technique and strength work to keep the body in a state of optimal efficiency and of course, the preventive nature that physiotherapy provides with its variety of treatment possibilities (massage, kinesitherapy, electrotherapy, etc.) that will increase sports performance and the ability to carry out efforts. to which the Plantar Calcaneal Aquilea System is subjected.

 From the medical center Healthing we recommend you to carry out your training with a more multidisciplinary approach, if you have any questions, do not hesitate to contact us through our website https://healthing.es